-Pre-requisites: DPLS 720
+Pre-requisite: DPLS 720, minimum grade: C

-DPLS 723 - Qualitative Research
+DPLS 723 Qualitative Research

 This course is designed to provide opportunities for developing specific qualitative research skills while gaining familiarity with theories, issues, and problems in qualitative research.
 The course examines the relationships between the theories and purposes of qualitative inquiry.
 There is considerable focus on practicing selected research skills and the analysis and write-up of the results from these activities.